 Virgin Mobile review: SIM-only plans

-All are 5G-ready, and include data rollover, spending caps, and data-free messaging – more on all those a little further down. pay as you go is of course available too.
+Even better, all are 5G-ready, and include data rollover, spending caps, and data-free messaging – more on all those a little further down. pay as you go is of course available too.

 Overall, SIM-only gets a big thumbs up.